MKaczmarski07/Nirvana/README.md

 ## About ✍️

+A CRUD application that I made while learning the basics of Angular.
-The main goal is to make an all-in-one productivity application, designed to help users effectively manage their daily tasks, take notes and focus.
-With its intuitive interface and a comprehensive set of features, this application will simplify the process of organizing daily routine and achieving goals.
+The main goal was to make an all-in-one productivity application, designed to help users effectively manage their daily tasks, take notes and focus.

 ## Features 📋

-**Main dashboard - a place to focus**
+**Main dashboard**

 ![home](./src/assets/Images/Mockup/home.webp)

 - Lofi music player
 - Pomodoro productivity timmer
+- Progress chart

 **Task list**